 Occasionally, I find the time to work on some fun side projects.

-The MS-DOS Collection at the Internet Archive relies on Doppio’s file system to make a large collection of DOS games playable in the browser.
-I added support for union mounting into the file system to support layering a mutable file system on top of an immutable zip file, making it possible to save game progress to in-browser storage.
-I also worked with archive employees to integrate the file system appropriately, and to address a complex Cross-origin Resource Sharing (CORS) issue that prevented the initial deployment from working in Internet Explorer and Safari.
+The Software Collection at the Internet Archive relies on Doppio’s file system to make a large collection of software playable in the browser.
+I added support for union mounting into the file system to support layering a mutable file system on top of an immutable zip file, making it possible to load software from a zip file and persist file system changes to in-browser storage.

 SDL Joystick Support in Emscripten